 Whether you own your own business or work for a company or a general contractor, becoming an electrician can be a rewarding career option.
 Because the income you will generate is important, you need to have electrician disability insurance to protect it.

-In addition to a wide range of work environments and options, you likely earn between $26,000 and $71,000 per year.
+In addition to a wide range of work environments and options, as an electrician, you likely earn between $26,000 and $71,000 per year.
 Of course, that income goes toward paying your family’s financial obligations.

 Worried about Disabilities?